tbrockman/tbrockman.github.io/_posts/2026-03-27-a-recipe-for-steganogravy.md

 ## limitations

-**wasteful**
+**it's pretty wasteful**

-You're loading massive models to encode and decode a small amount of information, slowly.
-It's not a good use of compute.
+You're loading massive models to encode and decode a small amount of information, slowly, at ~2-3 bits/token.
+It's not a great use of compute.

 **bpe tokenization**